vszabo2/3d-tic-tac-toe/DEVELOPMENT.md

 However, in my vision for how this game would be done professionally, the central server would be doing this work, which is not difficult.

-Today I alos implemented the networking part of the project, using boost::asio.
+Today I also implemented the networking part of the project, using boost::asio.
 In my ofApp, I have members for an io_context (to which all io operations are tied), an acceptor (which is essentially the listening part of the app), and two sockets (one to connect to the previous player's app and one to connect to the